build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 When creating resources with Terraform, files are created to manage the state of the infrastructure created by Terraform.
 Terraform state is a file that tracks the infrastructure that Terraform has created.
 It maps real-world resources to what is defined in your Terraform configuration files.
 The state file allows Terraform to determine what infrastructure needs to be created, updated, or destroyed based on the desired configuration.

-State lock is a mechanic that prevents multiple Terraform commands from accessing and trying to modify the state at the same time.
+State lock is a mechanism that prevents multiple Terraform commands from accessing and trying to modify the state at the same time.
 When you run a Terraform command, it will acquire a lock on the state so that no other commands can access it.
 This prevents race conditions where two commands try to update the state simultaneously in an unsafe way.
 Once the command finishes, it releases the lock so other commands can run.

 We will create an S3 bucket to house the state file, and a DynamoDB Table to host the state locking mechanism.
 All resources will be created in the "eu-west-1" region for this tutorial.
 To create the S3 bucket, head over to the S3 page in the AWS Console and click "Create bucket" on the right side.
 Give the bucket a globally unique name, such as "terraform-state-bucket-XXXX", where XXXX is a random sequence of digits.